 ⚈ You can modify the Layer to change how INSERTs, etc, operate.

 ⚈ SELECTs need no modification.
 (Nice, eh?)

-⚈ UPDATE statements do not set the key being used to walk through the table.
+⚈ UPDATE statements do not modify the column being used to walk through the table.

 ⚈ INSERT..ON DUPLICATE KEY UPDATE.. is not used